haesken/dftools/README.markdown

 #### init\_editor.py
     Usage: python init_editor.py [options]

-    -p,   --path             : Path to the config file.
+    -p,   --path             : Path to the config file to write to.
     -s,   --search           : Search for an option.

+        Examples:
+            Search for POPULATION : -s pop
+            Search for BABY_CHILD_CAP : -s child

-    -o,   --option           : Option to change
+    -o,   --option           : Option to change.

         Examples:
             Set POPULATION_CAP to 80   : -o population 80